aws-samples/amazon-comprehend-doc-search/README.md

 In the S3 Console, search for the bucket name you copied from the CloudFormation output.
 Choose your S3 bucket from the console and then choose Add resumes choose Upload.

-## Step 2: Sign into Kibana using Cognito and search Resume in Kibana:
+## Step 2: Sign into Kibana using Cognito and Search documents in Kibana:

 Paste the KibanaLoginURL Copied from Cloudformation Output.This URL will lead to SignUp page for Kibana: